databydata/databydata.github.io/OOPS/programming-paradigms.md

 title: Programming Paradigm
 ---

-## Programming Paradigms
-Ways to style or structure your code is called as programming paradigm.
+Programming paradigms are ways to style or structure your code.

 There are different ways:
 1. [Imperative Programming](#imperative-programming)